 To avoid misunderstanding, there are many artists somewhat older than members of the Sideshow ensemble who are doing incredible work now too.
 They will hopefully contribute their gifts to Music City stages for quite some time.

-But as I look at a group like Sideshow – whose inaugural year of existence included the first annual Sideshow Fringe Festival and its acclaimed regional premiere of Will Eno’s The Flu Season – I become very excited about the theater that will be created here for decades to come.
+But as I look at a group like Sideshow – whose inaugural year included the first annual Sideshow Fringe Festival and its acclaimed regional premiere of Will Eno’s The Flu Season – I become very excited about the theater that will be created here for decades to come.
 If folks like Malone, Massaro and their colleagues are this good now, just think how much richer their work will become with the passage of time.

 What’s behind the emergence of these brilliant young theater practitioners?
 My middle-aged brain certainly can’t come close to devising all the possible answers.
 I do figure the wonderful opportunities offered by local public and private secondary and post-secondary institutions play a role.
 And though summer camps and shows do more than train future theater folks, when I see the youth outreach of Actor’s Bridge’s Act Like a Grrrl! program, Nashville Children’s Theatre, The Theater Bug, Street Theatre Company, Nashville Shakespeare Festival, Amun Ra Theatre and Franklin’s Act Too Players (among others) I suspect such fine endeavors aid that development as well.